This Privacy Notice lets you know what happens to any Personal Data that you give to us, or any that we may collect from or about you.

 - If you are an existing customer or have taken steps to become a customer by using the Websites or contacting us, we may contact you by post, email and/or telephone (including SMS) with information about products and services which are similar to those we previously provided to you, unless, at the time we collect your contact information, you have indicated that you do not want to receive marketing information; or

 - If you are a new customer, we may contact you by post, email and/or telephone (including SMS) if you have consented to receiving such information.

-11.2 We will not pass your information to third parties for their marketing purposes.
+11.2 We will not pass your Personal Data to third parties for their marketing purposes.

 11.3 We operate an integrated communications programme, which means we use your Personal Data to communicate with you through several different channels; including direct mail and email.
-Our aim is to keep you up-to-date with information you have expressed an interest in; however, if you feel you no longer wish to receive communications from us, you are able to ‘opt out’ of them individually at any time.
-Please see 11.4 below for information about how to do this.
+Our aim is to keep you up-to-date with information you have expressed an interest in.

 12.1 Please note that under the Freedom of Information Act 2000, we are only permitted to protect information that is actually confidential in law and where, if we were to disclose it, we could be sued for breach of confidence.

 12.2 Information you give us which you may consider confidential, or may mark as confidential, may in fact not be confidential in law.
 However, in respect of any information we receive from you that is truly confidential, we will take steps to ensure it remains confidential.

 12.3 Unauthorised disclosure or misuse of confidential information by our employees may lead to disciplinary action.

 13.1 You have a number of legal rights in relation to the Personal Data that we hold about you.
 These rights include: